unicode-org/message-format-wg/spec/syntax.md

 1. an optional list of _declarations_, followed by
 2. a _complex body_

-Whitespace at the start of a _complex message_ is ignored.
+Whitespace at the start or end of a _complex message_ is not significant, and does not affect the processing of the _message_.

 ```abnf
 complex-message = [s] *(declaration [s]) complex-body [s]